3.6.5. Configure Request Body Parser

 property.

-To do that, create the file src/api/middlewares.ts
+To do this, create the file src/api/middlewares.ts

 with the following content: